AngelFranciscoGarciaGuzman/Grammar-Recognizer-Norwegian/README.md

 ### 3. Parsing:

-The time of Parsing depends on the length of the sentence that has been tokenized.
-(I) The parsing depends on the complexity of the grammar we are using. (g) The "chart parser" has a worst-case time complexity of O(n^3)
+The time of Parsing depends on the length of the sentence that has been tokenized (I).
+The parsing depends on the complexity of the grammar we are using (g).
+The "chart parser" has a worst-case time complexity of O(n^3).

-So overall the time complexity for parsing is O(I^3 * g)
+So overall the time complexity for parsing is O(I^3 * g).

 Combining the tokenizing process and the parsing process we have a complexity of: <strong>O(n) + O(I^3 * g)</strong>